 By submitting the application, candidate authorises the organising team to copy, publish, post, publicise, promote and use all the information and materials provided without restriction and with full copyright.

-Applications for #23GDECA run from beginning of March to end of May.
+Applications for #25GDECA run from beginning of January to mid-May 2025.